 Courtney Meyer has built an impressive career speaking up on behalf of social justice initiatives.
 Her current role serves HarvestPlus, a program of the International Food Policy Research Institute and International Center for Tropical Agriculture that improves nutrition and public health by developing and promoting biofortified food crops.
 Meyer has also held communications positions with Helen Keller International, Kiwanis International and Think Africa Press.
 She was one of the first interns hired to the U.S. Embassy in Suriname and is a longtime volunteer with Hugh O’Brian Youth Leadership, organizing its Michigan Leadership Seminar, which brought 150 high school sophomores to Albion's campus last June.

 Deputy Country Director, Caring for Cambodia Siem Reap, Cambodia

 Christin Spoolstra has spent her entire post-Albion career in Cambodia.
 After two years teaching English for the Peace Corps and a year with the Corps' Cambodia office, Spoolstra accepted the position as deputy country director with Caring for Cambodia, which provides pre-K through high school education to thousands of children.
 Working in Cambodian Khmer and English, Spoolstra not only directs a team of 10 Cambodian program managers, she also works with fundraising and development at the regional level and human resources at the organizational level.
-Spoolstra is also a Caring for Cambodia steering committee member.
+Spoolstra is also a Collaboration Cambodia steering committee member.

 2017 Young Alumni Award Recipients